• Skip to primary navigation

 Doubling and Tripling the recipe

-This recipe can easily be doubled or tripled if you want to use up a bunch of zucchini (a problem us gardeners have!).
+This recipe can easily be doubled or tripled if you want to use up a bunch of yellow squash or zucchini (a problem us gardeners have!).
 In the recipe box, you can scale it up.

 You can also make this in little disposable tins and gift your neighbors homemade mini zucchini loaves, or toss them in the freezer.